-Popular Indian street-food, Paneer Kathi rolls are warm, layered parathas filled with spicy paneer, mixed peppers and sweet caramelized onions.
-Whether you make it for a quick weeknight meal or a leisurely gathering, these kathi rolls are sure to be a hit!
+Popular Indian street food, Paneer Kathi Rolls are warm, layered parathas filled with spicy paneer, mixed peppers, and sweet caramelized onions.
+Whether you make it for a quick weeknight meal or a leisurely gathering, these Kathi rolls are sure to be a hit!

 What is a Kathi Roll

-Epitomizing authentic Mughlai flavors; the Kathi Roll is one of India’s most popular grab and go street foods.
+Epitomizing authentic Mughlai flavors; the Kathi Roll is one of India’s most popular grab-and-go street foods.
 The word Kathi or Kati means stick.
-Traditionally, the kebob meats were cooked on metal or wooden skewers and hence the word kathi.
-These incredibly flavorful, succulent pieces of grilled meat (kebabs) or vegetables are rolled into a soft flaky flatbread topped with spicy-tangy green chutney, sliced red onion slivers and a dash of lime to make mouthwatering kathi rolls.
+Traditionally, the kebob meats were cooked on metal or wooden skewers and hence the word Kathi.
+These incredibly flavorful, succulent pieces of grilled meat (kebabs) or vegetables are rolled into a soft flaky flatbread topped with spicy-tangy green chutney, sliced red onion slivers, and a dash of lime to make mouthwatering Kathi rolls.

-- Mixed Bell Peppers – I like red and green as they offer a nice contrasting color with sweetness from red and mildly bitter flavor from green.
+- Mixed Bell Peppers - I like red and green as they offer a nice contrasting color with sweetness from red and a mildly bitter flavor from green.
 You can use any peppers you have on hand

 - Red Onions - In addition to the sweetness of sauteed red onions, I love the beautiful red hue it adds to the filling.
 I also love adding thinly sliced raw red onions while serving for some crunch

-- Spices – Kashmiri red chili powder, ginger, garlic, garam masala, turmeric, kasoori methi and salt
+- Spices - Kashmiri red chili powder, ginger, garlic, garam masala, turmeric, Kasoori methi, and salt

-How to make Paneer Kathi Rolls:
+How to Make Paneer Kathi Rolls

-step 1: Marinate the paneer – Mix all the marinade ingredients in a bowl.
-Add paneer and mix well (photos 1 – 2).
+- Mix all the marinade ingredients in a bowl.
+Add paneer and mix well (photos 1 - 2).

-Drinks that pair well with Spicy Kathi Rolls:
+Drinks to Serve with Spicy Kathi Rolls

 - Mango Lassi - Cooling yogurt drink with mango is a perfect pairing with spicy foods

-- Ginger Lemonade – favorite homemade lemondae
+- Ginger Lemonade - favorite homemade lemonade

 Here are some Indian curries that pair well with Kawan Parathas: